espressif/esp-csi/examples/console_test/README.md

 I (70634) esp_netif_handlers: sta ip: 192.168.4.2, mask: 255.255.255.0, gw: 192.168.4.1
 ```

-3. Configure device B to send a Ping packet to the ip gateway of device A
+3. Configure device B to send a ping packet to the ip gateway of device A or router
 ```shell
 csi> ping 192.168.4.1
 ```
+> Note: Trigger device A or router to send a `ping response` to device B, by obtaining CSI information from `ping response`

-4. Configure the filter condition of the CSI data packet of device B, the byte of the CSI data packet is: 384, and the filtered device is: device A
+4. Configure the filter condition of the CSI data packet of device B, the byte of the CSI data packet is: 384, and the filtered device is: device A or router

 ```shell
 csi> csi -l 384 -m 30:ae:a4:00:4b:91